logzio/logz-docs/_source/logzio_collections/_log-sources/elastic-container-service.md

 ###### Parameters

+Upgrading to a newer version of docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
+You can minimize log duplicates by setting the `ignoreOlder` parameter of the new docker to a lower value (for example, `20m`).
+{:.info-box.note}

 | Parameter | Description |
 |---|---|
 | LOGZIO_TOKEN <span class="required-param"></span> | Your Logz.io account token. {% include log-shipping/replace-vars.html token=true %} |
 | LOGZIO_URL <span class="required-param"></span> | Your Logz.io listener URL and port. {% include log-shipping/replace-vars.html listener=true %} |
+ ignoreOlder <span class="default-param">`3h`</span>|  Set a time limit on back shipping logs.
+Upgrading to a newer version of docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
+You can minimize log duplicates by setting the `ignoreOlder` parameter of the new docker to a lower value (for example, `20m`). |
 {:.paramlist}

 ##### Check Logz.io for your logs